phunt/demoSecureMCP/src/app/README.md

 # FastAPI Application with FastMCP Integration

-This directory contains the main FastAPI application that serves the Secure MCP Server API, integrating **FastMCP** for Model Context Protocol support with enterprise security.
+This directory contains the main FastAPI application that serves the demoSecureMCP API, integrating **FastMCP** for Model Context Protocol support with enterprise security.

 ## Structure